orbs-network/logs-service/README.md

 # logs-service (replace with your service name)

-for example: Exposes log files form each node module (service).
+Exposes log files form each node module (service).
 The service provides basic API to support log aggregation by an outside system.

 ## Install dev environment